suhank/zea-engine/docs/api/Math/Mat4.md

 <a name="Mat4+multiplyInPlace"></a>

 ### multiplyInPlace
-Multiplies two Mat4s in place explicitly not using SIMD.
+Multiplies two Mat4s in place explicitly.

 **Returns**: [<code>Mat4</code>](#Mat4) - - Returns a new Mat4.